Mimi's Organic Eats » Recipes » Brownies & Bars

 Ingredients

 - Powdered Sugar: Using organic powdered sugar gives these blueberry bars a light and sweet sourdough shortbread crust.
-Also, they are dusted with it instead for a beautiful finish.
+Also, they are dusted with it for a beautiful finish.

 - Lemon: Organic lemon zest is used inside the sourdough shortbread dough for added flavor and the juice is used in the blueberry filling.
 But, if you are using store bought blueberry jam, you can omit the lemon zest to make it easier, they’ll still be delicious!